muanogavhi/configure-ad/README.md

 </p>

 <h1>Configure Active Directory within Azure virtual Machines</h1>
-This lab demonstrates the configuration of an Active Directory environment in Azure, this including creating and deploying two VMs(Dc-1 & Client-1) then you join client-1 to the domain controller, login to DC-1 using domain user that was created once logged in create several user using PowerShell script .
+This lab demonstrates the configuration of an Active Directory environment in Azure, this including creating and deploying two VMs(Dc-1 & Client-1) then you join client-1 to the domain controller, creating several user using PowerShell script .
 Additionally, we will explore assigning permissions to groups. <br />

 <h2>Environments and Technologies Used</h2>